jojobear13/shinpokered/README.md

   - All trainers that use any kind of potion now use it with a 50% chance if their HP is low enough
     - Gym Leaders and mid-game Rival: below 1/5th total
     - Elite-4 and Champion: below 1/3th total
+- AI item use
+  - AI should only use X-Defend if the player is using a physical damaging move or a zero-power move or switching
+  - AI should only use X-Special if the player is using a special damaging move or a zero-power move or switching
+  - AI should only use X-Attack, X-Speed, X-Accuracy, Guard Spec, or Dire Hit if the player is using a zero-power move or switching

 - Adjustments to learnsets and base stats
   - Slight additions to explodo-mon movesets to play nicer with AI at higer levels